decoy-school/school-site/src/about-us/meet-the-governors.md

       I hope my enthusiasm and passion for life in general, will be a positive influence for my role as a governor.
-  - title: Craig Veal – Staff Governor
-    picture: /uploads/craig.png
-    bio: I joined Decoy Primary in September 2018 as a KS2 class teacher and PE subject leader.
-From September 2021 I took on English subject leadership and am really enjoying this new role.
-This is the first time that I have been a governors and I sit on the Business Management Committee which helps to give me a good understanding of a different side of school life – outside of the classroom.
   - title: Andrew McKenzie - Parent Governor
     picture: /uploads/am.jpg
     bio: >-